wix-incubator/amazon-live-video-streamer/README.md

 node ./deploy.js -b live-recorder -s live-recorder -i {repository URI}:latest -r us-east-1
 ```

+There have been cases when above command fails due to token expiration during update.
+After this happens stack goes into cleanup mode and repeated deploy command will fail until it is finished.
+It may take up to an hour in some cases.
+After cleanup is complete, please try deployment again - experience shows that it tends to succeed second time...

 Once above steps are completed, instances need to be updated because only new instances will contain updated image:

 - Go to AWS console and into Elastic Container Service.